Diane G. Cook: Professional activities

 Cook is best known for developing a patient-centered approach known as the Parkinson's Disease Self-Efficacy Learning Forum (PD SELF), which enables patients to improve their quality of life and possibly affect the trajectory of their disease through the application to Parkinson's of the principles of self-efficacy, as identified by Dr. Albert Bandura of Stanford University.
 She has led four support groups focused on the development of this concept, one of which was a small clinical trial whose conclusions support the hypothesis of the SELF approach.
 She is leading a training program funded by the Parkinson's Disease Foundation to provide leader/facilitators to seed the SELF program in up to eight metropolitan areas across the United States.
 Cook has served as senior patient advocate since 2009 for the ProjectSpark Foundation, headquartered in Arlington, Virginia.
 She also served on the board of directors for the Colorado Neurological Institute, was state director for the Parkinson's Action Network in Colorado, and has served on the Strategic Planning Committee and the People with Parkinson's Advisory Council of the Parkinson's Disease Foundation.
 Cook is a member of the advisory committee for the University of Colorado Movement Disorders Center and a patient representative to the U.S. Food and Drug Administration.
 She served on the steering committee for the Clinical Trials Transformation Initiative, is a member of the New York Academy of Sciences and was on the faculty of the Clinical Research Learning Institute.
-Cook served on the faculty of the Third World Parkinson's Congress in Montreal in 2013 and was on the faculty of the Parkinson's Disease Foundation's Women and Parkinson's Disease Conference in 2015.
+Cook served on the faculty of the 3rd World Parkinson Congress(WPC 2013) in Montreal in September 2013 and was on the faculty of the Parkinson's Disease Foundation's Women and Parkinson's Disease Conference in 2015.